BroadcomMFD/cobol-control-flow/README.md

 ###  Generate a COBOL Control Graph

-To use the COBOL Control Flow interactive graph you must first generate it.
+To use the COBOL Control Flow interactive graph, generate it in the VS Code interface.

 ![](CobolControlFlow_generateFlow.gif)